-The creative systemic studies doctoral program is inspired by the cybernetic ideas and pragmatic practices that underlie the origin of systemic family therapy, using them to explore diverse contexts of change.
+The Doctoral Program, with a concentration in Systemic Studies, is inspired by the cybernetic ideas and pragmatic practices that underlie the origin of systemic family therapy, embracing these precepts to explore diverse contexts of stability and change.
 The program consists of 60 semester units (two years of full-time coursework) plus a dissertation.
-Courses go beyond disciplinary limitations and are informed by a wide range of academic interests and practices, including the humanities and performing arts.
-Students will learn strategies of relevant qualitative research, especially those methods that highlight transformative process with a communication and performance emphasis.
+Courses go beyond disciplinary limitations and are informed by a wide range of academic interests and practices.
+Students will learn strategies of relevant qualitative research, especially those methods that highlight transformative processes.

-Please note that this is a nonclinical program, and students will not be eligible for the Marriage and Family Therapist license.
-It is a creative scholarly program that has no formal relationship with AAMFT, ACA, or APA.
-This doctorate of philosophy degree in marriage and family therapy with a concentration in creative systemic studies is granted by the University of Louisiana at Monroe, a fully accredited public university that is part of the University of Louisiana System.
-The curriculum is entirely online and students are encouraged to complete the program in three years, which includes a year of dissertation writing.
+Please note this is a scholarly program of study in applied system theory.
+Nonclinical in emphasis, this course of study does not prepare graduates to be eligible for the Marriage and Family Therapist license, and has no formal relationship with the professional credentialing boards or governing bodies such as COAMFTE, AAMFT, ACA, or APA.
+This nonclinical Doctorate of Philosophy degree in Marriage and Family Therapy with a concentration in Systemic Studies is granted by The University of Louisiana at Monroe, a fully accredited public university that is part of the University of Louisiana System.
+The curriculum is entirely online and students can expect to complete their coursework in two years with an additional one to three years to complete their dissertation.

 Our admission deadline is February 1st.
 Please visit our Admission Process for more details!